polyjitter/Sonic-Generations-Mod-Loader/README.md

 **AuthorURL** The URL(s) to the author(s) of the mod.
 (Such as websites, YouTube channels, and social media accounts.) **You can include multiple authors in this value!** Simply seperate the authors' URLs via a space, followed by an ampersand, and another space.
 (Like this: "https://www.youtube.com/user/Radfordhound & https://www.youtube.com/channel/UCZfOGBkXRKICFozWU5bE0Xg") They will be loaded as seperate URLs within the mod loader and automatically linked with the data contained in the "Author" value, allowing you to link to them seperately.

 **URL** The URL of the mod (aka mod homepages/threads/release videos).

-**BackgroundImage** The image in the background of the mod when you click for more information. (verry buggy at the moment!).

 There are many other values that can be used in a mod.ini file, many of which are already being used in several mods.
 So keep an eye out for em' in other released mods! :)